 Key Insights

-- Smokers can still qualify for a range of life insurance policies.
+- Smokers can qualify for a variety of life insurance policies, even with higher health risks.

 Can Smokers Buy Life Insurance?

 Yes, smokers can purchase life insurance.
-While premiums are higher than those for non-smokers, many insurers offer comprehensive coverage options.
+While premiums are higher for smokers than for non-smokers, many insurers offer comprehensive coverage options.
 Being transparent about your smoking habits during the application process is crucial—concealing tobacco use could lead to claim denials and void your policy.

 Insurance companies evaluate applicants through multiple factors beyond just smoking status.
 While tobacco use increases an insurer's risk and leads to higher premiums, your actual rates will be determined by factors like: